Berfithay History, Family Crest & Coats of Arms

 The surname Berfithay was first found in Shropshire where two of the first listings of the family were listed there in the Hundredorum Rolls of 1273: Hugo de Bureford: and Roger de Bureford.
 William le Burford and Walter le Boreforde were both listed in Kirby's Quest as holding lands in Somerset, 1 Edward III (during the first year's reign of King Edward III.)

-Important Dates for the Berfithay family
+Early History of the Berfithay family

 This web page shows only a small excerpt of our Berfithay research.
 Another 58 words (4 lines of text) covering the years 1329 and 1620 are included under the topic Early Berfithay History in all our PDF Extended History products and printed products wherever possible.